x1n13y84issmd42/creep/README.md

 echo ".env" > .creep/.runes
 ```

 And you're set for keeping private data in git.
-Just continue adding files, commiting & pushing as usual, Runes will take care about the privacy.
+Just go on adding files, commiting & pushing as usual, Runes will take care about the privacy.

 The `.creep/runes.private.key` file is gitignored, so take some care about it, so it won't get lost or something, otherwise you won't ever read your precious files again, y'know.